Kirsty Young: Career

-From 11 January 2010 she presented a four-part BBC TV series entitled The British Family.
+From 11 January 2010, she presented a four-part BBC TV series entitled The British Family.
 In March–April 2011, she presented the TV series The British at Work.

-On 31 August 2018 it was announced that Young would be stepping down from Desert Island Discs "for a number of months" to receive treatment for a form of fibromyalgia, and that Lauren Laverne would deputise during this period.
+On 31 August 2018, it was announced that Young would be stepping down from Desert Island Discs "for a number of months" to receive treatment for a form of fibromyalgia, and that Lauren Laverne would deputise during this period.
 In July 2019, Young announced that she was to stand down as the host of Desert Island Discs, saying: "Having been forced to take some months away from my favourite job because of health problems, I'm happy to say I'm now well on the way to feeling much better.
 But that enforced absence from the show has altered my perspective on what I should do next and so I've decided it's time to pursue new challenges".
-The BBC's Director of Radio and Education, James Purnell, called Young a "wonderful host".
+The BBC's director of Radio and Education, James Purnell, called Young a "wonderful host".
 It was confirmed that Lauren Laverne of Radio 6 Music would be continuing in Young's role "for the foreseeable future".

-Young and her husband purchased Inchconnachan, an island on Loch Lomond, with the intention of building holiday lets on the island.
-The island has been the home of a colony of wild wallabies who have lived on the island for 80 years, having first been introduced in the 1940s.
-To make way for the holiday lets, Young and her husband are considering relocating the wallabies though this has seen some opposition.
-The island is an area of Special Scientific Interest and conservation area.

-On 2 June 2022, Young presented Platinum Beacons: Lighting up the Jubilee; BBC One's live coverage of the lighting of more than 1,500 beacons to celebrate the Queen's 70-year reign.
+On 2 June 2022, Young presented Platinum Beacons: Lighting up the Jubilee, BBC One's live coverage of the lighting of more than 1,500 beacons to celebrate the Queen's 70-year reign.

-Young fronted the later part of the BBC's television coverage of the state funeral of Elizabeth II at St George's Chapel, Windsor Castle on 19 September 2022.
+Young fronted the later part of the BBC's television coverage of the state funeral of Elizabeth II at St George's Chapel, Windsor Castle, on 19 September 2022.
 She received praise for her closing monologue at the end of the broadcast.

+Since 2023, Young has presented Young Again on BBC Radio 4, in which Young interviews notable guests about what they would tell their younger selves.

 Personal life

-Young has had no contact with her biological father.
-Her de facto father is John, a trained joiner.
+Young dated Kenny Logan for three years until 1999.

-She previously dated rugby player, Kenny Logan, separating after 3 years.
-She met and then married businessman Nick Jones, the founder of Soho House club.
-She has two daughters with Jones and two stepchildren, Jones' children from his first marriage to Tania.
+Young married businessman Nick Jones, the founder of Soho House club, in September 1999 at Babington House, near Frome, Somerset.
+She has two daughters with Jones and a stepdaughter and a stepson from Jones's first marriage.
+The couple have lived in Bampton, Oxfordshire, since 2011.

+Young and her husband purchased Inchconnachan, an island in Loch Lomond, with the intention of building holiday lets on the island.
+The island is the home of a colony of wild wallabies that has lived on the island for 80 years.
+To make way for the holiday lets, Young and her husband considered relocating the wallabies, although this has seen some opposition.
+The island is an area of special scientific interest and conservation area, thus their development plans attracted criticism from local conservationists in 2022.